tomermohit/tomermohit/README.md

 ## ***Hey 👋 I'm Mohit Tomer !***

 # 💫 About Me:
-Innovative iOS developer with 6 years of software development experience.
+Innovative iOS developer with 7 years of software development experience.
 Robust object-oriented design, programming, and debugging skills.
 <br><br>* Worked with async/awit.
-<br><br>* Proficient in Swift and in SwiftUI.
+<br><br>* Proficient in Swift and SwiftUI.
 <br><br>* Worked on multiple design patterns MVC and MVVM.
 <br><br>* Skilled in 3rd party libraries and Web Services integration.
 <br><br>* Familiar with version control systems like Git and Bitbucket.